owlsdepartment/vuex-typed/README.md

 registerStore(store)
 ```

+## Motivations

+In types suggested by Vue, you have typings for functions arguments, but you lose knowledge about functions names.
+This typings force you to type function signature by your own, but you gain typings in module AND in components.

 ## Usage in store

-In types suggested by Vue, you have typings for functions arguments, but you loose knowledge about functions names.

-This typings force you to type function signature by your own, but you gain typings in module AND in components.

-Minimal example in module named `global`:
+Minimal example of module definition named `global`:

 ```typescript
 // State